argoproj/argo-cd/docs/proposals/applicationsset-progressivesync-crds.md

 #### Use case 2:
 As an organization or a group of team, I want to be able to define a default common sync strategy for all applicationsets for that group.
 This would reove the need to duplicate a strategy across multiple namespaces and would allow easier changes to the general strategy.

-### Implementation Details/Notes/Constraints [optional]

-What are the caveats to the implementation?
-What are some important details that didn't come across above.
-Go in to as much detail as necessary here.
-This might be a good place to talk about core concepts and how they relate.

-You may have a work-in-progress Pull Request to demonstrate the functioning of the enhancement you are proposing.

 ### Detailed examples

 Using a SyncStrategy in an ApplicationSet: